mendix/widgets-resources/README.md

   - By aggregating the widgets' changelogs and the `mobile-resources-native` package's changelog, you can create detailed release notes.
 - Create a Mendix Marketplace release and add the exported `.mpk`; follow the release-wizard, ensuring each field is correct.
   - Make sure the target Mendix version is correct.
   - Most of the time you just need to update the module's version, attach a `.mpk` and add release notes.

+To release NMR for Studio Pro 8.X, most of the steps are the same, except take note of: `https://paper.dropbox.com/doc/Native-Content-Wiki--Bbd0Jfqo9nAEbmkpowVg5n3bAg-3h3CBZeVHXw8dJ1IY9xhJ#:uid=742445305119695634661853&h2=Update-NativeComponentsTestPro`.

 ## Raising problems/issues
 -   We encourage everyone to open a Support ticket on [Mendix Support](https://support.mendix.com) in case of problems with widgets or scaffolding tools (Pluggable Widgets Generator or Pluggable Widgets Tools)